dmschauer/farewell/README.md

 on_exit(success_func=on_success,
         error_func=on_error)

-# You actual script logic below - completely unchanged!
+# Your actual script logic below - completely unchanged!
 print("Script running...")

 # Uncomment to test error: